oomek/attractplus/Layouts.md

 -  `executable` - The name of the executable to run.
 -  `arg_string` - The arguments to pass when running the executable.
--  `environment` - The squirrel object that the callback function is associated with.
+-  `environment` - The Squirrel object that the callback function is associated with.
 -  `callback_function` - A string containing the name of the function in Squirrel to call with any output that the executable provides on stdout.

-**Return Value**

--  None.

 **Callback**